Iconic characters and their cultural impact on iconic and profound animated villains

 Cruella de Vil: sophisticated evil

-Cruella de Vil is known for her obsession with Dalmatian furs, showing a dark side wrapped in elegance.
+Cruella de Vil is recognized for her obsession with Dalmatian skins, showing a dark side wrapped in elegance.

-Her extravagant style and ruthless attitude reflect a sophisticated evil that sets her apart from other villains.
+Her extravagant style and ruthless attitude reflect a sophisticated evil that distinguishes her among other villains.

-This character combines glamour and cruelty, symbolizing greed and unbridled desire in an unforgettable figure.
+This character combines glamor and cruelty, symbolizing greed and excessive desire in an unforgettable figure.

 Scar is the villain who personifies betrayal within the family circle, motivated by ambition and jealousy.

-Their manipulation and lust for power show how darkness can emerge even in the closest relationships.
+Their manipulation and lust for power show how darkness can arise even in the closest bonds.

 With a complex personality, Scar enriches the story by generating a deep emotional conflict with the protagonists.